dat3Cph/material/flow3/2_security/Exercise_WedThu_A.md

 # Securing the Hotel API (team A)

 Our German developer team has yet to implement security on the Hotel API.
-So that our job.
+So that's our job.

 This time the whole cook book description is placed in a seperate document.
 So jump in, and code along: